-Course Structure and Requirements
+Course Procedures and Requirements

-This course is an advanced seminar on what is usually called "mixed methods" research-research that employs both qualitative and quantitative approaches.
 Class meetings will be run as seminars.
 I expect you to come to class prepared to discuss the reading assignments, and encourage you to share with the class other readings and examples you have found that are relevant.
-I will give mini-lectures on topics that I think are not well addressed by the readings, and there will be in-class exercises dealing with certain skills.

 Before beginning the readings for a particular week I suggest that you ask yourself what your questions and concerns are about the topics for that week and that you list them.
 After finishing a reading, jot down the author's main points.
 Then, ask yourself how these relate to your questions or concerns.
-Did the reading answer your questions?
+Did the article answer your questions?
 Did it give you new ideas or ways of approaching your study?
 How can you use what you learned from reading it?
 If an example of a mixed method study is assigned, analyze it in terms of the methodological readings: How do the latter's ideas apply?
 How do they not apply?
 What are the methodological readings' implications for this study, and vice versa?
 How can this example inform your own study?